CooperRS/RMDateSelectionViewController/README.md

 	}

 ## Requirements
+Tested with:

+* Xcode 5
-Tested with Xcode 5 and iOS 7 SDK.
+* iOS 7 SDK
+* ARC (You can turn it on and off on a per file basis)

 May also work with previous Xcode and iOS SDK versions.
-But will look awful under iOS 6 ;)...
+But it will at least need a system capable of Autolayout (and I think it will look awful under iOS 6 ;)...)

 ## License (MIT License)
 Copyright (c) 2013 Roland Moers